Materials-Consortia/OPTIMADE/optimade.md

 If using the JSON API format, the ID component MUST be the content of the id field.

-Note that entries cannot have an ID of 'info', as this would collide with the 'Info' endpoint (described in [section '4.4.
-Info endpoints'](#h.4.4)) for a given entry type.

 Examples:

 * http://example.com/optimade/v0.9/structures/exmpl:struct/3232823